point85/OEE-Designer/README.md

 Hibernate and JPA abstract-away database specific aspects of inserting, updating, reading and deleting records in the tables.
 The API is designed to work with any relational database supported by Hibernate.

 ## What's New
-Version 3.12.4 is a maintenance release.
+Version 3.12.5 is a maintenance release.
 Details can be found in the User Guide.
 Please see the Release Notes.txt file for release history and additional details.

 ## Getting Started
 The desktop applications are packaged in the oee-<version>.zip file in the latest Git release link at https://github.com/point85/OEE-Designer/releases.
 Download the oee-<version>.zip file and expand the archive into a folder of your choice.
 Next, download the Point85 OEE Getting Started Guide and follow instructions in that document.

-Note that a demonstration HSQLDB server is running at IP address 52.37.56.187 and can be used for the JavaFX desktop apps.
-The connect string is "jdbc:hsqldb:hsql://52.37.56.187/OEE SA".
-Additional information may be found in the Point85 OEE User Guide.

 ## Related Github Projects
 * Java FX applications:  https://github.com/point85/OEE-Designer